 Gastrointestinal parasites can cause serious illness in pets and some parasites can infect humans.
 Any new pet entering your home should be tested for parasites as soon as possible and treated if parasites are found.

 You’re not the only one who needs an ID when traveling.
 Your dog should always wear an ID tag inscribed with your contact information.

 Daily exercise is a must for your dog.
 The average adult dog needs a total of 40 to 60 minutes of moderate exercise each day.
 Whether they enjoy walking or running on a leash, visiting a dog park, or playing fetch in a fenced yard, get them moving.
 They will live longer and not chew up your stuff out of boredom.

-How would you like it if you at the same boring meal everyday Perhaps, you may want to feed your pet human foods that are healthy and provide for a more balanced diet?
+How would you like it if you ate the same boring meal everyday?
+Perhaps, you may want to feed your pet human foods that are healthy and provide for a more balanced diet.
 Simple everyday items such as raisins, certain nuts and even various brands of peanut butter are absolutely toxic for dogs.
-Know which foods are ok and what foods to avoid like the plague.
+Know which foods are acceptable and what foods to avoid.

 Like us, dogs need to brush their teeth every day.
 Use dog-specific toothpaste or gel for best results.
 Never use your toothpaste—it contains xylitol, a harmful chemical that can kill your dog.

 Training your puppy?
 Remember the three Ps: praise, patience, and perseverance.

 If your pet is chewing up your furniture, shoes and other things, try bitter apple spray.
 It doesn’t stain and it’s odorless.

 Also, correct the act with a firm “no!” and divert attention with a chew toy.
 When your puppy chews the toy, praise!
 Never hit or scold your pet.
 Positive reinforcement is 100% more effective.